objcio/articles/2014-07-07-scripting-data.md

 `<property name="creationDate" code="CRdt" description="The date the note was created." type="date" access="r"/>`<br />
 `<property name="archived" code="ARcv" description="Whether or not the note has been archived." type="boolean" access="rw"/>`

 Whenever possible, it’s best to provide unique IDs for your objects.
-Otherwise scripters have to rely on names and positions, which may change.
-The code for unique IDs is 'ID  '.
-(Note the two spaces.
-Codes are four-character codes.)
+Otherwise, scripters have to rely on names and positions, which may change.
+Use the code 'ID  ' for unique IDs.
+(Note the two spaces; codes are four-character codes.)
 The name of the unique ID should always be `id`.

 It’s also standard to provide a `name` property, whenever it makes sense, and the code should be `pnam`.
 Noteland makes this a read-only property, since the name is just the first line of the text of a note, and the text of the note is edited via the read-write `body` property.

-For `creationDate` and `archived` we don’t need to provide a Cocoa key element, since the key is the same as the property name.
+For `creationDate` and `archived`, we don’t need to provide a Cocoa key element, since the key is the same as the property name.

 Note the types: text, date, and boolean.
 AppleScript supports these and several more, as [listed in the documentation](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/ScriptableCocoaApplications/SApps_about_apps/SAppsAboutApps.html#//apple_ref/doc/uid/TP40001976-SW12).